Henhen Herdiana

-Henhen Herdiana (born 10 September 1995) is an Indonesian professional footballer who plays as a right-back for Liga 1 club Persib Bandung.
+Henhen Herdiana (born 10 September 1995) is an Indonesian professional footballer who plays as a right-back for Super League club Persik Kediri, on loan from Persib Bandung.

 Club career

 Early career

 Henhen is a footballer from Subang, West Java.
 He started his junior football career with joined Bareti Ciater soccer school.
 On 2014, Henhen joined Diklat Persib.

 On 2016, Henhen joined PON Football Team of West Java, and managed to get a gold medal at the football branch 2016 Pekan Olahraga Nasional in West Java.

 Persib Bandung

 He made his professional debut in the Liga 1 on 15 April 2017 against Persib.